Ahmed-AG/k8s-quick-start-tutorial/README.md

 Welcome to this quick start tutorial about Kubertenes (k8s).

+## Learning Objectives
+- Learn basic Kubernetes commands
+- Understand the different Kubernetes component
+- Build a sample Frontend and Backend apllication using Kubernetes

+## Prerequisites

+- Basic familiarity with Linux Bash commands
+- Basic Familiarity with Containers
+- Any Viritual Machine

-# Learning Example: Building a Frontend and Backend sample application
+# Building a Frontend and Backend sample application
 ## Detailed Track:

 Follow the following tasks to build the application: